jfbarthelemy/TensND.jl/README.md

 ## Introduction

 This Julia package provides tools to perform tensor calculations of any order and any dimension in arbitrary coordinate systems (cartesian, polar, cylindrical, spherical, spheroidal or any user defined coordinate systems...).
 In particular differential operators are available: gradient, symmetrized gradient, divergence, Laplace, Hessian.
-The implementation of this library is much inspired by the Maple library [Tens3d](http://jean.garrigues.perso.centrale-marseille.fr/tens3d.html) developped by Jean Garrigues.
+The implementation of this library is much inspired by the Maple library [Tens3d](http://jean.garrigues.perso.centrale-marseille.fr/tens3d.html) developed by Jean Garrigues.

 The following example is provided to illustrate the purpose of the library